majiru/lair/README.md

 Lair takes no arguments

 ## DESCRIPTION
-Lair is a rouge lite dungeon crawler built using plan9's libdraw.
+Lair is a rogue lite dungeon crawler built using plan9's libdraw.

 ## BUILDING